-with water (pool, hot tub, retention pond and/or fountain).
-Measurements are based on current Florida No N/A If there is an in-ground pool, is there at least a 4-foot barrier with gaps of no more than 4 inches?
-No N/A If there is an in-ground pool, is there two inches or less between the ground and the bottom of the pool barrier No No N/A If there is a door from the house that leads into an area with water, is there an exit alarm or a lock located at least 54 inches above the floor?
-No N/A If there is a barrier around the pool, are large objects outside of the barrier (such as tables, chairs or ladders) far enough away from the barrier to prevent children from using them to climb over the barrier and into the pool area?
-No No N/A If there is a gate into the area with water, is there a latch on the gate that closes automatically?
-Is the latch located on the side with the water?
+Look at al Building C with water (pool, hot tub, retention pond and/or fountain).
+Measurements are based on current Florida 31. 🔳 Yes No N/A If there is an in-ground pool, is there at least a 4-foot barrier with gaps of no more than 4 inches?
+32. 🗖 Yes No N/A If there is an in-ground pool, is there two inches or less between the ground and the bottom of the pool barrier 33. 🗖 Yes No N/A If there is a door from the house that leads into an area with water, is there an exit alarm or a lock located at least 54 inches above the floor?
+34. 🗖 Yes No No N/A If there is a barrier around the pool, are large objects outside of the barrier (such as tables, chairs or ladders) far enough away from the barrier to prevent children from using them to climb over the barrier and into the pool area?
+35. 🗖 Yes No No N/A If there is a gate into the area with water, is there a latch on the gate that closes automatically?
+Is the latch located or the side with the water?
 Is the latch located at least 54 inches above the bottom of the gate?
-No No N/A If there is a window that is accessible to the area with water, is there an exit alarm and/or is the base of the window at least 48 inches from the interior floor (can be 42 inches if there is a cabinet beneath a screened or protected pass through window)?
-No N/A Are toys and objects that may attract children kept out of the water when not in use?
-No N/A Are there life-saving devices near the pool such as a hook, pole or flotation device?
-No N/A Are pool chemicals kept away from heat sources and out of the reach of children?
-No Is the probability buckets, operty free from containers of water or other fluid left uncovered or accessible to a child (e.g., inflatable "kiddie pool", , etc.)? ode 42 No No No No No No No N/A No N/A ell,
+36. 🗖 Yes No No N/A If there is a window that is accessible to the area with water, is there an exit alarm and/or is the base of the window at least 48 inches from the interior floor (can be 42 inches if there is a cabinet beneath a screened or protected pass through window)?
+37. 🗖 Yes No N/A Are toys and objects that may attract children kept out of the water when not in use?
+38. 🗖 Yes No N/A Are there life-saving devices near the pool such as a hook, pole or flotation device?
+39. 🗖 Yes No N/A Are pool chemicals kept away from heat sources and out of the reach of children?
+40. 🔳 Yes No 🔍 Is the property free from containers of water or other fluid left uncovered or accessible to a child (e.g., inflatable "kiddie pool buckets, etc.)?